Rhubarb muffins

 1. If using dried mushrooms, soak in water for a couple hours or maybe even overnight if needed.

 3. Make the barley.
-Boil 3 cups of water and put barley in the boiling water.
+In a small pot, boil 3 cups of water and put 1 cup barley in the boiling water.
 Turn the heat down and cook for 1 hour without cover.

 4. In a medium saucepan, sauté the shallots in a little oil for a few minutes.

-6. Add the drained sauerkraut, thyme spring, caraway seeds, bay leaves.
+6. Add the drained sauerkraut, thyme spring, caraway seeds and bay leaves.
 Cover with stock.
-Cook for 1 hour.
+Cook for 1 hour covered.

 7. For the last 10 minutes, add the mushrooms slices.